Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/sync-multiple-versions.md

 ---
 type: docs
-title: "Sync Mulitple Versions of a Secret"
+title: "Sync Multiple Versions of a Secret"
-linkTitle: "Sync Mulitple Versions of a Secret"
+linkTitle: "Sync Multiple Versions of a Secret"
 weight: 1
 description: >
   How to sync multiple versions of a key vault secret, key, or certificate